Thematic Areas · Governance & Rights

 Justice and Voice: CAVWOC's Inclusive Governance Approach

-Recognizing that true representation requires more than just a seat at the table, CAVWOC focuses on removing systemic barriers and building leadership capacity—where Mobile Courts and the Star Circle Approach come together to create powerful synergies for inclusive governance.
+Recognizing that true representation requires more than just a seat at the table, CAVWOC focuses on removing systemic barriers and building leadership capacity—where Mobile Courts and the Star Circle Approach create powerful synergies for inclusive governance.

 Our Holistic Approach